nymea/nymea-wiki/Getting-started.md

       -h, --help       Displays this help.
       -v, --version    Displays version information.
       -n, --no-daemon  Run guhd in the foreground, not as daemon.
-      -d, --debug <[No]DebugCategory>
+      -d, --debug <[No]DebugCategory> ...

+Also a manual page is available:

+    $ man guhd

 By default, `guhd` will start as a daemon.
 If you want to start guhd as an application, you can pass the parameter `-n` and it will start in the foreground.

+If you want to see a special debug category, you can pass that category to the parameter.
+You can find all available categories in the help message (`guhd -h`):

+    > **Example:** start guhd in the foreground and enable the JsonRpc debug messages:

+    $ guhd -n -d JsonRpc

 The `guhd` package provides also an initscript, which allows you to start, stop, restart and get the status the *guh*-daemon.

     $ sudo service guhd
     Usage: /etc/init.d/guhd {start|stop|restart|status}

-##### Start the service
+Start the service:
-In order to start the service you can call following command:

     $ sudo service guhd start

-##### Stop the service
+Stop the service:
-In order to stop the service you can call following command:

     $ sudo service guhd stop

-##### Restart the service
+Restart the service:
-In order to restart the service you can call following command:

     $ sudo service guhd restart

-##### Get the status of the daemon
+Get the status of the service:
-In order to find out if the service is running or not you can call following command:

     $ sudo service guhd status